Responsible hosting in Dubai

 If you have flatmates, consider a flatmate agreement in writing which outlines things like how often you plan to host, how you'll ensure guests follow House Rules, and even whether you'll share revenue if that makes sense for you.
 You should note that the Decree requires your Holiday Home to be hired out as an “integral unit” rather than partially as separate rooms or beds.
 If you are in any doubt as to whether your Property is an “integral unit” you should first check with the DTCM.

-The Regulations require you to have adequate comprehensive landlords’ and public liability coverage as well as property protection.
+The Decree requires you to have adequate comprehensive landlords’ and public liability coverage as well as property protection.

 For more information on how Airbnb works, visit our FAQs.